 After years of being a wallflower in his own home, Josh was able to connect with his family through art, though not in a very healthy manner.
 Josh had taken a few classes in school and found that he had a knack for creating.
 Josh’s mother used him as a tool because even though she was crafty, she needed Josh’s illustration skills for her projects.
 Still, Josh continued pursuing art in high school since it was the one thing that made his family acknowledge him as a person.
 Thankfully it was also personally fulfilling, and he never stopped.

 When Josh started enrollment at a liberal arts college, he took it as an opportunity for a fresh start.
 Since he was often mistaken for a girl, he decided to embrace it by choosing a different name for the first few years of college.

-He went from Josh to Kim, and that’s where my story begins.
+He went from Josh to Katie, and that’s where my story begins.

 Around the time I began college, Bruce Jenner had announced that he was transitioning to become a woman and going under the new name Caitlyn.
 Before Jenner, I didn’t really know transitioning was an option.
 I remember being annoyed at the tabloids.
 I became angry, thinking that somebody couldn’t just change genders.
 In hindsight, I was just jealous.
 I felt like that could never happen for me.
 I thought I was forever destined to pretty-up the costume I was given.
 Thank goodness I was wrong.